finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

    */
   output: {
     /**
-     * Here you problaly wondering why we navigate to current folder then navigate back?
+     * Here you probably wondering why we navigate to current folder then navigate back?
      * Because we don't want our generated code inside config folder
      * That's why we have to navigate back to the root directory of our project */